 [Click the links for more details of the studies.]
 1. Acts of kindness can help reduce social anxiety Performing acts of kindness can help people with social anxiety mingle with others more easily.
 People recruited into the study were put into one of three groups for four weeks: One group performed acts of kindness, like doing their roommates’ dishes.Another group were exposed to various social interactions without the acts of kindness.A third group, who did nothing special, acted as a control.
 At the end of the study it was those who’d performed the acts of kindness who felt more comfortable in social interactions.
 2. Dietary supplements which contain passionflower, kava or combinations of L-lysine and L-arginine can help reduce anxiety, according to a review published in the Nutrition Journal.
+3. 4.

 Consume more.
 Crave nonessentials.
 Regard everything as precious.
 Refuse to let go.
 Stare at the rearview.
 How to cope with anxiety [ TEDx : Olivia Remes ] 5 Ways Of Coping With Your Anxiety That Are Actually Making It Worse.
 5 ways of coping with anxiety that can actually make it worse… check out the full list below along with some helpful alternatives for coping with anxiety.

 How To Stop Worrying.
 Ever feel like you can’t turn your brain off?
 Worried about how to stop worrying?
 We all deal with this when life gets challenging.
 There is a way to overcome worry that doesn’t involve alcohol or a straitjacket.
 The answer is thousands of years old — but now science is validating those ancient ideas.
 How to Deal With Stress and Anxiety: 10 Proven Psychological Techniques.
 Ten techniques you can use to deal with stress that you can’t avoid.
 The best way to reduce stress is, of course, to identify the source and get rid of it.
 If only this were possible.
 Anxiety: Getting Excited Beats Trying to Calm Down.
 People giving public speeches and taking a stressful maths test did better when they re-thought their performance anxiety.

 A study on anxiety-inducing activities like public speaking finds that the intuitive response–consciously trying to calm down–isn’t the best strategy.
 Instead, people instructed to say to themselves, “I am excited” before a stressful ordeal, performed better.
 The counter-intuitive finding comes from a series of experiments conducted by Alison Wood Brooks, to be published in the Journal of Experimental Psychology (Brooks, 2013).
 Forget calming down Everyone knows that anxiety can hurt performance.

 Anxiety: What Causes It, How To Deal With It And Lead A Happier Life.
 This summer, we had a wake-up call.
 Or rather, we would have had one, if we weren't worrying about the number of things going wrong in our lives, and feeling completely overwhelmed about how to deal with it.
 Anxiety, we're sorry to say, is here to stay.
 The Office For National Statistics, said the Guardian, revealed in a far-reaching survey that at some point, one in five Brits suffer from anxiety, depression or both.
 To get a handle on what anxiety is - from causes to fixes - we ask anxiety expert Rob Kelly who created The Thrive Programme, which helps people get through issues such as weight loss, depression, anxiety, phobias, smoking cessation, panic attacks and negative thinking.